 By providing your consent, you allow MSC Cruises to process the data mentioned in the section above for the purpose of performing identity verification through facial recognition technology in order to carry out the usual checks as part of check-in, embarkation and disembarkation procedures.

-Please also be informed that you can withdraw your consent at any time, through the “Terms and Conditions and Privacy” section on the MSC4ME App, the “[Privacy consent collected section.]” section that you can access via the link in the footer of the web check-in page, or by writing to dpo@msccruises.com.
+Please also be informed that you can withdraw your consent at any time, through the “Terms and Conditions and Privacy” section on the MSC4ME App, that you can access via the link in the footer of the web check-in page, or by writing to dpo@msccruises.com.
 However, please consider that if you withdraw your consent, we will not be able to let you take advantage of the facial recognition technology during check-in, embarkation and disembarkation procedures.

 Importantly, biometric data and other sensitive data collected through facial recognition technologies is only processed for the business purposes outlined in this Facial Recognition Privacy Notice where the information is reasonably necessary and proportionate to the use: (a) to perform certain services, such as verifying identification and other information; (b) to verify or maintain the quality or safety of our services; (c) to provide or perform our services as reasonably expected by our customers; and/or (d) to resist malicious, fraudulent, or illegal actions or to ensure physical safety.
 MSC Cruises does not use biometric data or other sensitive data for commercial purposes.